Subrahmanyan Chandrasekhar: Personal life

 S. Chandrasekhar with his brothers and sisters in Madras [Chennai], India.
 From left to right seated are: Bala, Savitri, Chandra, Sarada, Rajam; standing: Vidya, Balakrishnan, Vishwam, Ramanathan, Sundari.

 Chandrasekhar was the nephew of C. V. Raman, who was awarded the Nobel Prize for Physics in 1930.

 Chandrasekhar married Lalitha Doraiswamy in September 1936.
+He met her as a fellow physics student at Presidency College.
+Doraiswamy's enthusiasm for physics mainly came from her interest in Marie Curie and India awarding the Nobel Prize in Physics to C. V. Raman.
+She wanted to continue her studies in England, but her mother did not agree to this, which led Doraiswamy to earn an LT (teaching degree) from the University of Madras and Lady Willingdon Training College in 1932.
+She spent the next few years teaching physics, chemistry, math, and physical education at various institutions.
+She earned her master's degree in physics from Presidency College in 1934.
+Doraiswamy eventually gave up her studies to focus on supporting her husband's career by primarily managing their household so he could focus on his work.

-He met her as a fellow student at Presidency College.
-He became a naturalised citizen of the U.S. in 1953.
-Many considered him as warm, positive, generous, unassuming, meticulous, and open to debate, while some others as private, intimidating, impatient and stubborn regarding non-scientific matters, and unforgiving to those who ridiculed his work.
+Chandrasekhar became a naturalized citizen of the U.S. in 1953.
+Many considered him warm, positive, generous, unassuming, meticulous, and open to debate, while others found him private, intimidating, impatient and stubborn about non-scientific matters, and unforgiving to those who ridiculed his work.
 Chandrasekhar was a vegetarian.

-Chandrasekhar died of a heart attack at the University of Chicago Hospital in 1995, having survived a prior heart attack in 1975.
+Chandrasekhar died of a heart attack at the University of Chicago Hospital in 1995 after surviving a heart attack in 1975.
 He was survived by his wife, who died on 2 September 2013 at the age of 102.
 She was a serious student of literature and western classical music.

-Once when involved in a discussion about the Bhagavad Gita, Chandrasekhar said: "I should like to preface my remarks with a personal statement in order that my later remarks will not be misunderstood.
+In a discussion of the Bhagavad Gita, Chandrasekhar once said: "I should like to preface my remarks with a personal statement in order that my later remarks will not be misunderstood.
 I consider myself an atheist".
 This was also confirmed many times in his other talks.
 Kameshwar C. Wali quoted him saying: "I am not religious in any sense; in fact, I consider myself an atheist."
-In an interview with Kevin Krisciunas at the University of Chicago, on 6 October 1987, Chandrasekhar commented: "Of course, he (Otto Struve) knew I was an atheist, and he never brought up the subject with me".
-In deference to Subrahmanyan Chandrasekhar's atheistic views, his wife refrained from displaying the small religious icons of deities she had brought with her.
+In an October 1987 interview, Chandrasekhar said: "Of course, he (Otto Struve) knew I was an atheist, and he never brought up the subject with me".
+In deference to Chandrasekhar's atheistic views, his wife refrained from displaying the small religious icons of deities she had brought with her.